hnrss/hnrss/README.md

 -------

-hnrss is a labor of love, but if the project has made your job or hobby project easier and you want to show some support, donations are very much appreciated.
+hnrss is a labor of love, but if the project has made your job or hobby project easier and you want to show some gratitude, donations are very much appreciated.
 Thanks!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZP9Q7QUNS3QYY)